Differential Equation Scaling Limits of Shaped and Unshaped Neural Networks: An Alternative Shaped Limit for

 \begin{remark} We note that the drift term arising from the activation depends only on the depth $d$ and the random term only depends on the width $n$.
 If we decouple the dependence on $d$ and $n$, and take the infinite-width limit first, we arrive at

 which is equivalent to removing the randomness of the weights. \end{remark}

 We note this Markov chain behaves like a sum of two Euler updates with step sizes $\frac{1}{n^{2p}}$ and $\frac{1}{n}$, where the $\frac{1}{n}$ corresponds to the random term with coefficient $\frac{1}{\sqrt{n}}$.
 However since $p \in (0,\frac{1}{2})$, the first term with step size $\frac{1}{n^{2p}}$ will dominate, which is the term that corresponds to shaping the activation function.
-Therefore, using the Markov chain convergence to SDE result in \cite[Proposition A.6]{li2022neural}, we will recover the ODE result.
+Therefore, we expect the random term to vanish in the limit, and hence leaving us with an ODE only.
+We make this result precise in the following Proposition.